-At the click of a button, you have access to updated analyses, selected highlights, and categorized lists arranged for easy consumption, on all things Java.
+At the click of a button, you have access to updated analysis, curated highlights, and categorized Java reference materials arranged for easy consumption.

 Java Version Almanac

 On his javaalmanac.io, he presents extensive data on each Java release, with details on distributions, new features, and API differences between releases.